Help organize your fellow workers!

-OrganizeUW is a grassroots volunteer group that's grad-student-driven (and goose-inspired), and over time it's grown as more and more TAs, RAs, Sessionals, and other UW community members become engaged.
-The campaign is led by volunteer organizers, with CUPE providing strategic, technical, training, and other support to aid our efforts.
+OrganizeUW is a grassroots volunteer group that's grad-student-driven (and goose-inspired), and over time it's grown as more and more workers and other UW community members become engaged.
+The campaign is led by volunteer organizers who are TAs, RAs, and Sessionals, just like you.
+CUPE provides strategic, technical, training, and other support to aid worker-led efforts.

-Engaged support from current and future workers is not only key to ensuring the campaign succeeds, it's also vital for laying the groundwork for a future local that will be an active and effective advocate for worker rights.
-People from all walks of life at UW getting involved helps ensure that our union will also be inclusive, democratic, representative, and community-oriented.
-A union is a group of workers who've gotten together to organize for better working conditions in their workplace; thus, it is only as strong as the solidarity of its members.
+Engaged support from workers is not only key to ensuring the campaign succeeds, it's also vital for laying the groundwork for an active future local that will be an effective advocate for worker rights.
+People from all walks of life at UW getting involved helps ensure that the union will be inclusive, democratic, representative, and community-oriented.
+Fundamentally, a union is simply a group of workers just like you who've gotten together to organize for better working conditions; thus, it is only as strong as its members.
 Broad-based participation and active engagement are the foundation for future success.

 Table of Contents

 Collecting signed cards from 40% of eligible workers is how a union becomes officially certified under Ontario labour law.
 This is why the core activity of the drive is getting cards signed from people who support forming a union at UW.

 - First and foremost, make sure to sign your union membership card, check that it's valid, and keep it active.
 Some key points depending on where you're at in the process:

 |I haven't signed yet⬇️||I signed recently⬇️||I signed quite a while ago⬇️|